justine0806/My-fort-folio/README.md

   * top 1 global tigrel

-  * varcity in bieng cute
+  * varsity in being cute

-  * champion for bieng cute
+  * champion for being cute

+  * All time champion in basketball

  </details>